WebFreak001/http-here/README.md

 Add another folder into the http_here folder and call it exactly `command` and set its default value to `path\to\exe %1`

 To uninstall, simply delete the http_here folder in `HKEY_CLASSES_ROOT\Folder\shell` and delete the application folder.

+## From the command line

+Just call `http_here.exe path\to\website` to run a HTTP Server in an external folder or run `http_here.exe .` to run it in the current working directory.